 The program is specific to Joint Base San Antonio Lackland, but other posts, bases, and installations that train or use working dogs may have similar options.
 Contact the base Security Forces office or on-post law enforcement to learn who to contact about participating.

 Are You Right For A Military Working Dog?

 One important factor to consider when deciding whether or not to adopt a military dog is whether or not that is a good fit for you.
-Some would-be K9 adoption applicants aren’t truly sure at first if they are making the right choice.
+Some would-be K9 adoption applicants aren’t truly sure if they are making the right choice.
 There are some questions you can ask yourself to determine whether or not to make the jump to fostering or adopting a working dog.
 These include:

 - Living space for your new pet – Do you have a fenced-in yard or a big enough enclosure to let the dog roam free and happy?

 - Do I have enough room in the home or apartment for a dog that needs regular exercise or activity?

 - How attentive can you be as a pet owner?
 Are you gone frequently, or do you stay close to home?
 Dogs can have abandonment issues that require more attention and mindfulness from the owner.